getify/Functional-Light-JS/apA.md

 `transducer(..)` still needs a combination function (like `listCombination(..)` or `strConcat(..)`) passed to it to produce a transduce-reducer function, which then can then be used (along with an initial value) in `reduce(..)`.

-But to express all these transducing steps more declaratively, let's make a `transduce(..)` utility:
+But to express all these transducing steps more declaratively, let's make a `transduce(..)` utility that does these steps for us:

 ```js
 function transduce(transducer,combinationFn,initialValue,list) {